MohammadHosseinH/Hafez/README.md

 - Internet connectivity to fetch data from the API

 #### Credits
-This application was utilizing the Jackson library for JSON parsing and Swing for the GUI components.
+This application (Main, Faal class and getFaal method from FaalGUI class) was developing by MohammadHossein Hashemi, utilizing the Jackson library for JSON parsing and Swing for the GUI components.